josephdouce/alexa-ifttt-uk/README.md

 ![alt tag](http://puu.sh/rUypl/647da949b5.png)

-Currently it only sends the trigger command but the structure is there already to add the 3 data values (it actually already sends them they are just static data1, data2, data3)
+Currently it only sends the trigger command but the structure is there already to add the 3 data values (it actually already sends them they are just static data1, data2, data3) as you can see above.

 Alexa Skills Kit